 The Walk from Fear to Faith: Trusting God with Your Fears

+Do you find yourself living in fear?
+Are you looking for God’s help to overcome that fear?
 Here’s the truth: Fear is a normal human emotion designed by God to alert us to danger so that we will take action against it.
-The Walk from Fear to Faith study will teach you how to do that.
+The Walk from Fear to Faith study will teach you how to do that as you:

-- 4 truths you can embrace so that you can learn to trust God with any situation that causes you fear.
+- Learn 4 truths you can embrace so that you can learn to trust God with any situation that causes you fear.